The system is expected to be operational from November 2023

 After negotiations with the European Parliament and the Council, the ETIAS Regulation (EU) 2018/1240 was adopted on September 12, 2018 and entered into force on October 9, 2018.
 However, the ETIAS authorization system is not currently operational, as its legislative framework is still being completed in conjunction with the European Commission’s Implementing and Delegated Acts.

 Table of contents:

-- What is the ETIAS authorisation system?
+- What is the ETIAS authorization system?

 - Why using the ETIAS system?

-- How does the Authorisation work?
+- How does ETIAS work?

 - Book a call